codeplatoon-fullstack/quick-pass/README.md

-# Code Platoon - QuickPass
+# Code Platoon - Guided Application

 # Introduction
- Welcome to Code Platoon's Quickpass Program!
-This repository contains all the files and information you need to complete QuickPass and start your coding education journey!
+ Welcome to Code Platoon's Guided Application Program!
+This repository contains all the files and information you need to complete this course and start your coding education journey!

  ## Viewing Course Files